hissy-cat-studio/Three-Crowns/README.md

 Slowly the Azure smoke is mixed with and replaced by Black smoke.
 Anahita, the Queen Wife has not survived the birth of her three sons.

+rumor has it the the third son was the delivery that caused the Queen Wife's death.

 King Ozla, retreats into the Royal chambers, clearly exhausted and distraught.

 For three weeks there is little news from the Old Lion or his court.
 Rumors abound as well as both fear and hope.
 Trying times in the history of the Great City-State.